The Flesh and Blood Show: Plot

 Actresses and roommates Carol Edwards and Jane Pruitt are among a group of unemployed actors who are assembled by an anonymous producer to appear in a stage play titled The Flesh and Blood Show.
-The performers arrive at the Dome Theatre, a dreary abandoned theatre on a seaside pier, where they are scheduled to begin rehearsals.
+The performers arrive at the Dome Theatre, a dreary abandoned theatre on a seaside pier of East Cliff, where they are scheduled to begin rehearsals.
 Carol and Jane are met by fellow actors John and Tony, as well as Mike, the play's director.
 Inside the theatre, the group find actors Simon and Angela, who arrived prior.
 Yet to arrive is Julia Dawson, an actress who has recently forged a film career.

 With local hotels closed due to it being the off-season, the cast are required to stay in the theatre during rehearsals.
 On the first night, Carol and Tony spend the night together, leaving Jane to room with Angela, who makes sexual advances toward her, which John witnesses.
 In the middle of the night, Angela goes missing and the group are awoken by the sounds of a woman screaming.
 Mike finds Angela's severed head in the basement, along with her body, which lay on a prop guillotine.
 Mike keeps his discovery a secret from the others.
 Later, a gloved individual fondles Angela's severed head.
 Mike summons local police to investigate, but when they arrive, they find several mannequin heads, but no sight of Angela's body.
 Police assume Mike's claim to be imagined.
 Mike subsequently discovers a note apparently written by Angela in which she states she had to quit the play.

 Julia subsequently arrives at the theatre in the middle of the night.
 The following morning, she accompanies Mike on a walk, and tells him she feels a sense of déjà vu while inside the theatre.
 Mike confesses his experience from the night before, when he found Angela's corpse, which then vanished.
 That night, after getting into a fight with Tony, Carol goes for a walk along the pier.
 She is approached by what appears to be a cloaked vagrant who begins to sexually assault her.
 Mike and Julia go to search for her, and hear her screaming.
 Carol is saved moments after the assailant brandishes a butcher knife, and he flees.
 Mike realizes after that John is now missing, and suspects he may have been Carol's attacker.